 You may want a two or three bin laundry sorter or just a separate basket to keep those items in.

 Say what1?
 This is huge if you have kids!
-Declutter while folding – you know those pants that look like high waters on your kid?
+Declutter while folding – or before you even get to the washing machine .
+You know those pants that look like high waters on your kid?
 Yeh, stuff like that.
 This is an easy way to keep closets decluttered and prevent your laundry baskets from being flooded with clothing that no one should be wearing anymore – yourself included.

 Bottom line – get rid of clothing that is too small, in bad condition or just won’t be worn again.
 When it’s time to fold your clothing, make an extra pile for clothing that should be donated.
 But please, throw away clothing in bad condition – don’t donate it.